 Chinch bugs, sod webworms and grubs just love to feed on your lawn.
 While there are other potential damaging insects, these seem to be the three most common insects that we deal with in this area.
 Left unchecked, they can pose major problems.

-Controls are applied for these insects in the late spring and early summer as a preventative measure.
+Controls are applied for these insects in the late spring and summer months as a preventative measure.
 One application to control grubs will give season long protection under normal conditions.
 Surface insects such as Chinch Bugs and Sod webworms, in most cases, can be controlled with a single application, but is not guaranteed.

 Thatch layers over 3/4″ may not allow the material to move to the desired location to control either of these pests.

 Majority of insect damage shows up during the summer stress periods and can appear to look like a dry area or “Hot” spots.
 Unfortunately, by the time you realize that it is insect damage, you are most likely looking at a large expense in repairing your lawn.